Triposia

 Economy

-Normal seat
+Standard seat

-Changes by fare
+Varies by fare type

 No